araobp/odl-app/doc/HOMEWORK.md

                     Karaf container

 ```
 [6] Modify the GW implementation and use Redis or ActiveMQ instead of Hazelcast.
-Create a mini-application in golang or python that interacts with hello-impl via the message but (or MQ).
+Create a mini-application in golang or python that interacts with hello-impl via the message bus.
 ```
                    +----------------------------------------+
                    |                                        |